 A second option that’s available if this does not work is to use one of the forms that is published by the Georgia State Board of Workers’ Compensation to try to make medical treatment get approved faster.

 One of these forms is called a WC-205.
-That is a form that will actually be used by your doctor’s office to request approval for the surgery.
+That is a form that your doctor’s office can use to request approval for the surgery.

 Your doctor’s office can complete and submit the Form WC-205 to the adjuster.
-The adjuster has a certain amount of time to respond either approving the surgery or denying it.
-If the adjuster does not give any answer at all within the time allowed, then the surgery should be automatically approved.
+The adjuster has a certain amount of time to respond either approving the surgery or denying the surgery.
+If the adjuster does not give any answer at all within the time allowed, then the surgery should be deemed approved.

 When the Form WC-PMT is completed and submitted to the insurance company, the insurance company should either file a response approving the requested medical treatment or denying the requested medical treatment.
 If they do not do anything, then the conference call with the judge will take place.

 What can you do if these tactics to get your surgery approved do not work?